SreejeshSaya/Go_Compiler/README.md

 Our own TODO ---
 1. Remove conflicts in grammar
-2. Take care of "var not declared" in some more places
-3. scope variable problem in line 162

 ## Phase 2 (20)
 [ ] Eliminate Dead code/ unreachable code